-How to remove the PrimaryProcesser adware?
+How to remove PrimaryProcesser adware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is PrimaryProcesser?

 PrimaryProcesser not only generates ads but also promotes a fake search engine by changing browser settings.
-It is likely that it collects browsing data and/or other information as well.
-Therefore, this app is classified not only as adware but also as a browser hijacker.
-In most cases users download and install apps of this type unknowingly, therefore, they are called potentially unwanted applications (PUAs).
+It is also likely to collect browsing data and/or other information.
+Therefore, this app is classified as adware and a browser hijacker.

-Additionally, it is common for adware-type apps, browser hijackers to be designed to collect browsing data, for example, IP addresses, geolocations, entered search queries, addresses of visited websites and/or other information related to user's browsing habits.
-Although, there PUAs that collect sensitive, personal data as well.
-Moreover, gathered information could be monetized by their developers, it could be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-It means that users of adware like PrimaryProcesser could encounter issues related to online privacy, web browsing safety, or even become victims of identity theft.
+Additionally, adware-type apps/browser hijackers often collect browsing data.
+For example, IP addresses, geolocations, entered search queries, addresses of visited websites, and other information relating to users' browsing habits.
+Some PUAs collect sensitive, personal data as well.
+Furthermore, gathered information could be monetized by the developers - sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.

 Name | Ads by PrimaryProcesser |